Convicted of Genocide: Inside the Trial of Ratko Mladić

 What was Mladić’s defense?
 What arguments were offered by his team and his supporters?

 It’s a war crimes trial, but in some ways, it’s similar to more conventional trials: The prosecution has to prove the case.
 The defense just has to introduce reasonable doubt.
-So, for example, while the prosecution might say that people found in mass graves are the result of criminal activities, the defense might say, “Those people were actually in the in the army and they were killed in the natural course of combat, and the terrain had to be cleansed, and these people ended up in graves as a result.”
+So, for example, while the prosecution might say that people found in mass graves are the result of criminal activities, the defense might say, “Those people were actually in the army and they were killed in the natural course of combat, and the terrain had to be cleansed, and these people ended up in graves as a result.”

 In the bigger picture, what the prosecution has had to do is try to connect the crimes that are being committed on the ground with General Mladić at the top — so, not suggesting that Mladić himself pulled the trigger, but that he was in command and control of all these troops, that he knew what was happening and he intended it for it to happen.
 Whereas, the defense would try to sever that connection and suggest Mladić was not capable of knowing everything, and therefore could not be held responsible.
 They’d argue that war is a terrible thing in which horrible things happen, but their client can’t be held accountable for it.